-I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, moral philosophy, and political philosophy in the 17th and 18th centuries; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
+I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, moral philosophy, and political philosophy in the 17th, 18th, and 19th centuries; on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
 I’ve also supervised student projects on topics in ethics, moral psychology, philosophical method, and free will.